 Does GOLO really work for weight loss?

 While research on the effects of the GOLO Diet is limited, the diet is based on several solid principles for weight loss.
-In particular, the diet limits processed ingredients and sugary foods while encouraging the consumption of nutrient-dense, whole foods.
+In particular, the diet limits processed ingredients and sugary foods while encouraging the consumption of nutrient-dense foods.

 It also promotes regular exercise, which is an important component for any weight loss plan.